Low-energy spin excitations of the frustrated ferromagnetic $J_1$-$J_2$ chain material linarite, PbCuSO$_4$(OH)$_2$, in applied magnetic fields $\mathbf{H} \parallel b$ axis: Introduction

-Another study of the spin dynamics of linarite was presented in Ref.~\cite{Cemal2018}, where a triple-axis neutron scattering experiment on a twinned crystal in magnetic fields $> \mu_0H_{\rm sat}$ with $\mathbf{H} \parallel a$ axis for one of the twins was reported.
-By performing constant-energy and constant-$q$ scans, the spin wave dispersions with emphasis on the (0, $k$, 0.5) direction were determined.
-A fit to the in-field data was taken as evidence for the existence of three additional exchange parameters aside from the previously established $J_1$, $J_2$ and $J_3$ (labeled $J_c'$ in Ref.~\cite{Cemal2018}).
-Despite the limited set of data, it was concluded that linarite was close to a quantum critical point in the parameter space of $\alpha$.
-While the ratio of the reported set of $J$ parameters qualitatively agrees with those from Ref.~\cite{Rule2017}, on a quantitative level there are clear discrepancies beyond experimental resolution between the two studies.

-In the present work, we advance our study of the spin dynamics of linarite.
-We have carried out an INS experiment in magnetic fields up to 8.8\,T for ${\bf H} \parallel b$ axis and temperatures as low as 500\,mK.
-From our data, we extract the low-energy spin wave excitation spectra within the magnetic phases IV, V and for the field polarized state close to saturation for selected ($h$, $k$, $l$) directions parallel and perpendicular to the (reciprocal) chain direction.
-Given the very good agreement between experiment and theory for the INS study in zero magnetic field~\cite{Rule2017}, we first model the experimental data using DDMRG and LSWT starting with the $J$ parameter set from Ref.~\cite{Rule2017}.
+In the present work, we advance the study of the spin dynamics of linarite.
+Motivated by the search for spin-multipolar states, we have carried out time-of-flight neutron scattering measurements in magnetic fields up to 8.8\,T for ${\bf H} \parallel b$ axis and temperatures as low as 500\,mK.
+From our data, we extract the low-energy spin excitation spectra within the magnetic phases IV, V and for the field polarized state close to saturation.
+Given the very good agreement between experiment and theory for the INS study in zero magnetic field, we first model the INS data using DDMRG and LSWT starting with the $J$ parameters from Ref.~\cite{Rule2017}.
 However, this model lacks exchange couplings out of the $bc$ plane that are a prerequisite for modeling the experimentally measured dispersions along $h$.
 To remedy this shortcoming, we perform first-principles calculations of linarite and evaluate the respective transfer integrals by mapping the relevant part of the band structure onto a Wannier basis of Cu $3d_{x^2-y^2}$ states.
-In this way, we find evidence for a weak coupling out of the $bc$ plane, $J_4$, which is further corroborated by LSWT fits to the INS data.
-In view of the applied-field spin wave analysis, we discuss our INS data regarding the possibility of a spin-multipolar state close to saturation.
+We find evidence for a weak coupling out of the $bc$ plane, $J_4$, which is further corroborated by the LSWT results.
+In view of the applied-field spin-wave analysis, we discuss our INS data regarding the possibility of a spin-multipolar state close to saturation.